csarabia31/DataViz-P3/README.md

     -Download Files and open using Processing
     -click run

-If you want to see screenshots of what the output looks like, go to folder "Screenshots".
+If you want to see a GIF demonstration of what the output looks like, go to folder "GIF".

 # Project By: Camilo Sarabia
 ## Skeleton Code By: Dr. Paul Rosen